 Jin Seong Choi

 Jin Seong Choi is a Senior student majoring in Global Affairs with a concentration on Global Governance.
 His academic interest lies primarily in the area of political science, especially in certain themes under the political science such as international relations, security studies and diplomacy.
-To fulfill his academic curiosity, Jin Seong has been working as a Student Fellow and a Research Assistant at the Center for Security Policy Studies-Korea (CSPS-Korea), a satellite branch of CSPS situated at George Mason University’s Arlington campus.
+To fulfill his academic curiosity, Jin Seong has been working as a Student Fellow and a Research Assistant at the Center for Security Policy Studies-Korea (CSPS-Korea), a satellite branch of CSPS situated at George Mason University’s Mason Square campus.
 Throughout his Fellowship, he assisted organizing two International Security Symposiums on: “Environmental Challenges and Solutions” and “Human Security in the Gray Zone: North Korean Defectors and Their Children,” and participated in a research project on sport diplomacy which was sponsored by the South Korean Ministry of Foreign Affairs.
 After graduation, Jin Seong plans to earn a Master’s degree in the field of international politics and continue with developing his academic interests.

 Taking this opportunity, he would like to convey his heartfelt gratitude toward Dr. Soyoung Kwon, Professor of Global Affairs at George Mason University Korea and the Director of Center for Security Policy Studies-Korea, who always has encouraged him to think outside the box and poured efforts to drag him out of his comfort zone.
 He was able to realize his academic interests after her intriguing and insightful Government classes.
 Thanks to her, he had the honor of taking part in a governmental project as well as organizing Symposiums on international security, which are a quite rare opportunity for an undergraduate student.
 The moment he met her was a turning point in my life.